landys/DaemonBall/README.md

 # DaemonBall

-It's a small desktop game written in Java.
+It's a small desktop game written in pure Java.
 The project itself was a Java course project done in Dec 2005 when I was third year undergraduate, and started to learn Jave.

+The project used AWT and Swing as the UI library.

 ## Snapshot
 ![Main UI Snapshot][img_main_ui]